Displacement within velocity effect in gravitational wave memory: Conclusion

 \section{Conclusion}

-Particles at rest before the arrival of a sandwich \GW show, generically, VM~: the particles fly apart with diverging constant but non-zero velocity \cite{Ehlers,Sou73,GriPol,ShortMemory,LongMemory, PolPer,SLheart,EZHRev}.
-Zel'dovich and Polnarev suggested instead that flyby would generate a pure displacement ({DM}) \cite{ZelPol}.
-In this paper we have shown and illustrated by a numerical and by an analytical example that a judicious choice of the wave parameters, for which the (approximate) Wavezone contains an integer number of standing half-waves \emph{does} produce pure displacement, i.e., one with asymptotically vanishing velocity.
-Thus the cumulative energy balance is zero~: the particle does not absorb any energy from the wave.
+Particles at rest before the arrival of a sandwich \GW exhibit, generically, the velocity effect (VM)~: the particles fly apart with diverging constant but non-zero velocity \cite{Ehlers,Sou73, GriPol,AiBalasin,ShortMemory,LongMemory, PolPer,SLheart,EZHRev}.
+Zel'dovich and Polnarev suggested instead \cite{ZelPol} that flyby would generate (approximately) pure displacement ({DM}).

-The DM values of the parameters were found by fine-tuning and is to some extent analogous to spontaneous symmetry breaking in soliton theory \cite{Coleman,Drazin}.